alexgood1/Psychic-Game/README.md

 ## Acknowledgments

-* Thank you for being a great learning source: UC Berkeley Extension Jerome and TAs
+* Thank you for being great teachers: UC Berkeley Extension Jerome and TAs